microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Performance

-This approach cannot processes the chunks in sequence , which results in slow processing as compared to parallel processing
+This approach cannot process the chunks in parallel, thus it is slow as compared to parellel processing pattern

 #### Strengths

-The context is maintained and there is low probability of loss of informatuin during summarization
+The final summary will have more context of orignal document

 #### Limitations

-Processing will be slow due to sequential nature of the flow
+The processing will be slow as compared to parelle cunk proceesing

 ---